IbraheemLanre/IbraheemLanre/README.md

 - 🤔 I am working towards BECOMING A GEM IN THE INDUSTRY
 - 💬 Ask me about ANYTHING
 - 📫 How to reach me: talk2lanre205@yahoo.com
-- ⚡ Fun fact: Most embarrassing moment was sleeping on a movie date😄!